 Women make up 51% of the population, yet women’s health has historically been left behind.

-Investment in services has been inadequate and fragmented, alongside a persistently low level of investment in research on women’s health and responses to treatment.
+Investment in services has been inadequate and fragmented.
+We have also seen persistently low levels of investment in research into women’s health and women’s’ responses to treatment.

 This means that health services can miss the opportunity to ask the right questions, and provide the right information, care and support at the right time, to make the biggest difference in women’s health throughout their lives.